 Average True Range – The average true range (ATR) is a technical analysis indicator that measures an assets volatility.
-It is calculated by determining the range of price (High – Low) and then averaging that over a number of trading periods.
+It is calculated by determining the range of price (Previous Close, High and Low) and then averaging that over a number of trading periods.
 See our full page article on average true range.

 Base Currency – The term base currency refers to the first currency quoted in a forex pair.

 Base Rate – A base rate is the interest rate that a central bank, such as the Bank of England or Federal Reserve, will charge commercial banks for loans.
 It can also be referred to as “the bank rate” and “the base interest rate”.